PO

 but at present, the number is probably as large as at any point since then.

-below is of Hooded Cranes with White-naped Cranes and a Sandhill Crane.
-The photo was
+Cranes with White-naped Cranes and a Sandhill Crane.
+That photo was

 taken by Trevor Ford of Australia.